 If you’ve become increasingly concerned about you or a loved one developing an addiction to Halcion, symptoms to keep a close eye on include:

-If you or a loved one shows any of these behaviors, it could mean an addiction is forming.
+If you or a loved one shows any of these behaviors, it could mean addiction is forming.
 Speaking with an addiction specialist and seeking treatment are your best options at this point.

 Addiction to any benzo can present a unique set of dangers.
 The process of quitting on your own is a dangerous practice known as the “cold turkey” method, and it’s something that should never be done on your own.
 If someone has reached the point of wanting to stop, they need to do it safely at a professional center and not risk harming themselves.

 This could mean a dual diagnosis or treating other medical problems.
 Through this process, the client will live on-site for three-to-seven days as they detox the foreign and addictive substances from their body.
 They will be supervised 24 hours a day to mitigate any risks and receive medications to ease withdrawal symptoms if needed.

 Depending on various factors, the client will then be placed in the next level of care.
 This could be a residential treatment center.
 In this setting, clients live on-site anywhere from 30 to 90 days and participate in therapies that are designed to address the root of their addiction.
 This will also allow them to work on themselves and understand what made them start using in the first place.

 If the specialists see fit, this could mean being placed in an outpatient treatment center.
 The primary difference is that the client can leave the facility upon completion of therapies and return to the treatment facility for a specified period.
 They will be required to submit to routine drug tests as well.
-The therapy sessions will be the same as someone receives in a residential program, but this is better for someone trying to balance work and school while getting treatment.
+The therapy sessions will be the same as someone who receives them in a residential program, but this is better for someone trying to balance work and school while getting treatment.